easbarba/cejo/README.md

 ## Projects
    Install local builds of FLOSS Projects.

-## Distro
-   An one-do-it-all porcelain front-end of the most used Distro Linux package managers.

 ## Features
 	For more information on each sections features, please refer to `cejo --help`.